Take the fear out of budgeting with our step-by-step guide to crafting a budget you can really live with.

 20% Savings / Debt Reduction: Money you save, or use to pay down debt.

 So, if you take home $2,000 a month, set a budget that allocates $1,000 to your needs, $600 to your wants, and $400 to your savings or debt reduction.
-Keep in mind that these are just guidelines.
-If you have to spend more than 50% on your needs, then do so.
+But keep in mind that these are just guidelines.
+If your situation requires you to spend more than 50% on your needs, then of course you should do so.

 When you’re ready, create your budget in Goodbudget.
 What Envelopes make up each of these categories will vary depending on your personal circumstances, but if it helps, feel free to use the Envelopes mentioned above as a starting point.